ModderMax/sViewer/readme.txt

 The server files should be placed in the same directory as your live_output folder.

+Install nodejs
-Run install-dependencies.bat to make sure all dependencies are present Open the terminal and use `node server.js` to start the server Run HWiNFO server on port 8085
+Run install-dependencies.bat to make sure all dependencies are present Open the terminal in the server's directory and use `node server.js` to start the server Run HWiNFO server on port 8085
 Run satdump server on port 8081